 Witch-hazel cultivars

 There are many Ozark or Spring Witch-hazel cultivars—or plants that humans have curated.
 (Here is a short cultivar overview.)
-Witch-hazel cultivars offer different leaf and flower colors.
-Strangely, according to Brooklyn Botanic Garden, no cultivars for the Eastern Witch-hazel exist as of yet!
+These Spring Witch-hazel cultivars offer different leaf and flower colors.

 - Hamamelis vernalis ‘Amethyst’ has purple flowers in the winter